JoshAlvarado/FindSentiment-Twitter-Bot-With-TextBlob/README.md

   - [Wordcloud using the most used words](https://raw.githubusercontent.com/JoshAlvarado/FindSentiment-Twitter-Bot/master/Photos/wordcloud.jpg)
   - [Bar graph showing the amount of negative, positive, neutral tweets](https://github.com/JoshAlvarado/FindSentiment-Twitter-Bot/blob/master/Photos/bar.png?raw=true)
   - [Plot graph showing the Polarity and subjectivity](https://github.com/JoshAlvarado/FindSentiment-Twitter-Bot/blob/master/Photos/plot.png?raw=true)
-- Can successfull scan users who are mentioned.
+- Can successfully scan users who are mentioned.
   - [Replying to a users tweet with @FindSentiment will reply with the users data](https://github.com/JoshAlvarado/FindSentiment-Twitter-Bot/blob/master/Photos/image0.png?raw=true)
   - [Mentioning @FindSentiment with another @user will reply with the users data](https://github.com/JoshAlvarado/FindSentiment-Twitter-Bot/blob/master/Photos/image1.png?raw=true)
+- [Can successfully scan @mentions for #Hashtags and reply with its respected data]

 ## Being Worked on
-- Being able to find the sentiments of tweets with specific #Hashtags
+- Stopping the bot from responding to the same tweet

 ## Not started yet
 - Stopping the bot from responding to the same tweet